connectrpc/connect-query-es/README.md

 <!-- markdownlint-disable-next-line MD041 MD033 -- 033: necessary for setting the width; 041: this is the style of bufbuild READMEs -->

-> [!IMPORTANT]
-> You are looking at the release candidate for version 2.
-For the current stable version, see the branch [v1](https://github.com/connectrpc/connect-query-es/tree/v1).

 <img src="assets/connect-query@16x.png" width="15%" />

 <!-- omit in toc -->